Mincheol2/VAAE/README.md

 ### Plot.ipynb

-- For convenient analysis, I uploaded plot.ipynb, which helps to make loss plot.
+- I uploaded plot.ipynb which helps to make loss plot.

 ### tqdm bar

-- In training process, you can see the remaining time.
+- It is very simple.
+In training process, you can see the remaining time.

 ### Args